mschulkind/cordova-true-native-ios/README.markdown

 * **GridCell layout** To help the layout of the controls and views, a GridCell layout engine is provide.
-See the example app and [source code](cordova-true-native-ios/blob/master/CoffeeScripts/grid\_cell\_control.coffee) for more details.
+See the example app and [source code](CoffeeScripts/grid\_cell\_control.coffee) for more details.

-* **Android support** Full android support is planned as the next major feature, but it work has not yet begun.
-The iOS version has been designed with android support in mind.
+* **Android support** Full android support is planned as the next major feature, and work has begun [here](cordova-true-native-android), but it has not quite reached feature party with the iOS version.
+The goal is to have full compatability between the two platforms with the same javascript code.

 # Example App